Frequently Asked Questions

 6. Is there a procedure which an IP right holder can obtain information regarding the generic marketing authorization (license) applications abridged to its original medicinal product?

-Yes.
-In the judgment of the 10th Chamber of the State Council, dated 6.3.2007, the decision of the MOH rejecting the information request of legal representatives of an innovator company regarding the abridged applications made in reference to the innovator company’s licensed product was cancelled on the ground that the MOH’s rejection decision limits the right to seek legal remedies.
+On the grounds of the explanation above, the Chamber of State Council has cancelled the decision of the MOH rejecting the information request of legal representatives of an innovator company regarding the abridged applications made in reference to the innovator company’s licensed product.
 After this judgment, the MOH responds to the official requests of the legal representatives of the IP right holders and provides information regarding whether such abridged applications exist or not, if exists, the number, the date and the name of the applicants.

 1. What are the conditions for registering a trademark?

-- distinguishing the goods and services of one undertaking from the goods and services of another
+i. capable of distinguishing the goods and services of an undertaking from the goods and services of another

 can be registered as a trademark.